 Blockchain technology is changing our understanding of transparency, authentication, trust, and contracts in the private and public sector.
 It is also accelerating the move towards a globalised society and many people believe it will fundamentally change how business and society operates.
 BlockchainNZ has undertaken to provide New Zealand organisations with opportunities for advancing knowledge around blockchain, connecting with the blockchain tech ecosystem and promoting awareness of its potential.

 BlockchainNZ is an association of organisations and individuals that represent this rapidly emerging business sector and those engaged in the wider global Financial Services, IT, and public sector communities.
 BlockchainNZ members have come together to lead a programme of work, taking a key role in growing our country’s capability to maximise the opportunities enabled by blockchain technology and address any challenges.

-BlockchainNZ is governed by an Establishment Committee and a working group of comprising of member representatives passionate about helping to grow the ecosystem
+BlockchainNZ is governed by an Executive Council and a working group of comprising of member representatives passionate about helping to grow the ecosystem

 BlockchainNZ’s members have communicated that they require assistance with the following key aspects:

 - Assisting with collaboration in the industry and increasing opportunities for the players in the blockchain space to network;

 - Creating opportunities for blockchain-related businesses/projects to raise their profile and showcase their work in New Zealand and internationally;

 - Engage with Government in order to support the use and development of blockchain technology and cryptocurrency in New Zealand; and